Gingerlox/frontendMentor-qrCode/README.md

 ### What I learned

 Good practice on simple mobile first workflow.
-Recently finished a frontend course, and using Frontend Mentor to hammer home these concepts for moving on top JS.
+Recently finished a frontend course, now using Frontend Mentor to hammer home these concepts for moving on to JS.

 ### Continued development